 Set environment variable name to value value for the HVR processes started by this service.

 Interactive invocation.
 HVR Remote Listener stays attached to the terminal instead of redirecting its output to a log file.

-Stop hvrremotelistener daemon using the process-id in $HVR_CONFIG/files/hvrremotelistenerport.pid.
+Stop hvrremotelistener daemon using the process-id available in $HVR_CONFIG/files/hvrremotelistenerport.pid.